Keeseekoose First Nation: Reserves

-It has 24 Reserves and shares the Treaty Four Reserve Grounds 77 with many other Treaty Four First Nations.
-Total on-Reserve population is 679 and off-Reserve population is 1,564, making the total population 2,243.
-When including the Coté First Nations with whom they share the same Reserve, the total population is 5,726.
-The area covered by the Keeseekoose Reserves is 8,475 hectares or 20,942 acres.
+The Keeseekoose First Nation has 24 reserves and shares the Treaty Four Reserve Grounds 77 with many other Treaty Four First Nations.
+Total on-reserve population is 679 and off-reserve population is 1,564, making the total population 2,243.
+When including the Cote First Nations with whom they share the same reserve, the total population is 5,726.
+The area covered by the Keeseekoose Reserves is 8,475 hectares (20,942 acres).
 When including the Cote, the area increases to near 41,000 acres or 16,567 hectares.